AdobeDocs/experience-manager-64.en/help/communities/using/sites-for-developers.md

 ### Community Unique Site ID {#community-unique-site-id}

-To identify the unique site ID associated with the community site, using CRXDE :
+To identify the unique site ID associated with the community site, using CRXDE:

 * navigate to the language root of the site, such as
   `/content/sites/*<site name>*/en/rep:policy`

-* find the `allow<#>` node with a `rep:principalName` in this format :
+* find the `allow<#>` node with a `rep:principalName` in this format:

     * `rep:principalName = *community-enable-nrh9h-members*`